BrandonDu/486_Final_Project/README.md

 (True, None)
 ```

-To compute basic statistics on the structure of the SPN:
+For basic statistics on the structure of the SPN, we can use
 ```python
 from spn.algorithms.Statistics import get_structure_stats
 print(get_structure_stats(spn))